paulwinex/pw_RATconverter/README.md

 # pw_RATconverter
-Simple GUI for iconvert program
+Simple GUI for iconvert programm

 For windows and linux.